Austin Boat Accident Lawyer

 This statute also mandates boat operators involved in incidents resulting in injury and/or property damage to provide their name, home address, and vessel ID number to the injured party and/or impacted property owner.
 Failure to fulfill these requirements after a water vessel crash may be classified as either a Class A misdemeanor or a felony offense under the Parks and Wildlife Code, depending on whether the incident resulted in serious bodily harm or a fatality.

 Finally, TX P&W Code §31.105 states that anyone involved in a boat collision resulting in $2,000 or more in property damage and/or medical bills must file a report with the Texas Parks and Wildlife Department or with local police within 30 days.
 If a watercraft accident results in a missing person or fatality, the deadline for this report is shortened to 48 hours.
-A local attorney could help a boating accident victim meet these reporting requirements while preparing their case for civil litigation.
+A local boating accident injury attorney could help an individual meet these reporting requirements while preparing their case for civil litigation.

 Recovering for Damages Caused by a Boat Crash